-As part of the Charming and Open event ran on Adventure Rules at the end of April, I asked writer Ian to tell us about the place from a video game he’d most like to visit and what he’d do when he got there.
-There are so many great settings in games: the Mushroom Kingdom, Rapture and Mother’s Heart for example, the list is almost endless.
-Our itinerary is likely to become pretty full and it would be a good idea to sort out your travel insurance before departing.
+As part of the Charming and Open event, I asked writer Ian to tell us about the place from a video game he’d most like to visit.
+There are so many great settings in games that our itinerary is likely to become pretty full, and it would be a good idea to sort out your travel insurance.

 I recently had the opportunity to visit a location that stars in a video game and it was a pretty surreal experience.
 Full motion video (FMV) adventure-horror The Bunker was developed by Splendy Games and Wales Interactive, and published by Green Man Gaming last year.
 John is the last remaining survivor in a nuclear bunker and it’s only his daily routine that keeps him sane; but when an alarm goes off, his mind starts to self-destruct.
 It’s up to the player to guide him through long-forgotten areas in order to unlock his repressed memories and uncover the secrets of this dark place he calls home.